This blog may contain affiliate links. Read our disclosure policy for more info.

 The festival is a really fun event and if you’re a beer lover like me then I’d add it to your Banff bucket list – especially if you live in Canada.
-In 2020 the festival will run between November 26 – 28 at the Cave and Basin National Historic Site.
+In 2021 the festival will run between Dec 3-11 at the Cave and Basin National Historic Site.
 It’s one of the most popular events in Banff in December and people come from all over the country to experience it.

 Of course, every year the dates change slightly but around mid-November is when it’s usually held.
 This year I’ll be going, so if you are too, be sure to send us an email!

 Related Read: Another great destination for beer-lovers is Kelowna, BC.
 Read about all of the best breweries in Kelowna on my blog!